hyperdriveguy/deseret-crystal-old/README.md

 There's a few exceptions to some of the rules:
 * The battle tower room menu code has been noticeably refactored, to remove the dependency on otherwise unused WRAM addresses, and remove the dependency on an entire jumptable.
+* The Celebi event will be kept, despite being inaccessible during normal gameplay, as it's fully functional and used in the VC releases.

 Notes
 -----